Biceps Tendon Repair

 At One Healthcare we can book you in to see a specialist Orthopaedic Shoulder Surgeon for an initial consultation, usually within 48 hours.
 Biceps Tendon Repair surgery is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.

 You can use your private medical insurance or pay for your Biceps Tendon Repair treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.

 - Fast access to diagnostics including MRI, Xray and Ultrasound